JanKarolewski/Control_Panel/README.md

-<p>The project was made using RaspberryPi 3.
+<p>Project was made using RaspberryPi 3.
 The task was to provide the user with information about the temperature of household appliances, fire hazard and door closing. </p>
 Used to complete the project:</br>
 Hardwear
 <ul>